Can I change my name during the N-400 naturalization process?

 Do I need to change my name on my other documents?

 Yes.
 You can use your naturalization certificate to change other legal documents you may have such as your Social Security card, driver’s license, and credit cards.
-You must go through each organization’s office to change these items.
+You must go through a separate process to make each of these changes.

 How do I change my name on my other documents?